apache/druid-website-src/README.md

 ## Building

 The site requires [Node](https://nodejs.org/en/) 10.24.1 - ensure that you use this version of node.
-For example, using, if you're using [nvm](https://github.com/nvm-sh/nvm):
+For example, if you're using [nvm](https://github.com/nvm-sh/nvm):

 ```
 nvm install 10